Skip to contents

 normalise

-logical (with default): TRUE to normalise the OSL/IRSL signals to the mean of all corresponding data curves.
+logical (with default): whether the OSL/IRSL signals should be normalised to the mean of all corresponding data curves.

 mode

-character (with default): defines the analysis mode, allowed are "profile" (the default) and "surface" for surface interpolation.
-If you select something else, nothing will be plotted (similar to plot = FALSE).
+character (with default): analysis mode, one of "profile" (the default) or "surface" for surface interpolation.

 coord